xma711/notebook/programming/python/virtualEnv/README.md

 4. to return the env, use *workon envName*. to exit, use deactivate (20150520)

-to create a virtual env with packages stored at somewhere else, use sth like:
+to create a virtual env with packages stored at somewhere else, use something like:
 virtualenv --python=python3.4 PATH_TO_THE_FOLDER
 where PATH_TO_THE_FOLDER is the path to all the new packages.